fieldtrip/website/workshop/toolkit2014.md

     which ft_defaults

 If you see that ft_defaults is found by MATLAB, you are all set.
-Otherwise (e.g. if you are working on personal laptop on the last day), you will have to set the path to FieldTrip using
+Otherwise (e.g., if you are working on personal laptop on the last day), you will have to set the path to FieldTrip using

     restoredefaultpath
     cd path_to_directory/fieldtrip-xxxxxxxx